salahnomad/salahnomad.github.io/content/stories-wisdom/rooted-nomadism-philosophy/index.md

   {{< framework_card
       img="baker-code-promo.jpg"
-      alt="Hands of a baker dusting flour, symbolizing the Baker's Code for deep work" title="The Baker's Code"
+      alt="Hands of a baker dusting flour, symbolizing the Baker's Code for deep work." title="The Baker's Code"
       for="A Ritual for Deep Work & Creative Flow" link="/work-productivity/bakers-code/"